edanssandes/MASA-Core/README.md

 The MASA-Core contains the following main features:
 * Produces optimal alignments for DNA sequences of any length (even greater than 200 MBP);
+* Computes the Smith-Waterman/Needleman-Wunsch algorithms;
+* Uses Myers-Miller strategy during the matrix computation (linear memory complexity).
-* Local, Semi-Global and Global alignment types;
+* Produces Local, Semi-Global and Global optimal alignments;
 * Multi-node support for homogeneous [CCGRID2014] and heterogeneous hardware [PPOPP2014];
 * Block Pruning optimization [TPDS2012];
 * Portable C/C++ code.
 Compiled in Linux and MacOS X, for 32 and 64 bit platforms.